 All dogs are known to howl from time to time.
-However, some dog breeds have been found to howl more than others.
+However, some dog breeds are infamous for howling more than others.
 Beagles, for instance, howl very often.
-And as a Beagle owner, you may be wondering why your dog is so inclined to making this sound.
+And as a Beagle owner, you may be wondering why your dog is so inclined to this behavior.

-So, why do Beagles howl?
-Beagles were developed as hunting dogs, so they have been trained to howl when they spot prey.
-Even in domestic households, Beagles will retain this instinct from their past, and may howl when they spot a squirrel, feel lonely, want attention, and more.
+In the past, Beagles were bred as hunting dogs.
+They were trained to howl when they spot a prey.
+However even in domestic households, Beagles will retain this instinct from their past, and will howl when they spot a squirrel, feel lonely, want attention, and more.
 Whether you like it or not, howling is how Beagles communicate.

 This is a very important article for all Beagle parents.
-In this guide we help you understand why your Beagle howls, and what you can do to stop him or her from howling so much.
+In this guide we help you understand why your dog howls, and what you can do to stop your Beagle from howling so much.
 Use this guide to help you better understand your Beagle’s way of communicating.

 RECOMMENDED: 30 Bizarre Beagle Mixes